Pavan-github99/Pavan_Api_H/README.md

 ### Enhancements from assignment
 1.In parser_session.py-I tried to implement configparser, sessions, etc.

-2.Additional test cases related to user and pet apart from scenarios
+2.Additional test cases related to user and pet apart from scenarios in assignment.